2024 Tallahassee

 Where can I pick up my race number and shirt?

-Participants may pick up their race number and shirt (if they purchased one) at the Turkey Trot Festival on Sunday, November 19, at Goodwood Museum & Gardens (1600 Miccosukee Road, Tallahassee, FL) from 1:30 p.m. – 5:00 p.m.
-There will also be a place to register and pick up race numbers and shirts on Monday, Tuesday, and Wednesday (Nov 20 - 22) at Premier Health and Fitness Center from 11:00 a.m. – 6:00 (Monday and Tuesday) and 11:00 a.m. – 5:00 p.m.
+Participants may pick up their race number and shirt (if they purchased one) at the Turkey Trot Festival on Sunday, November 24, at Goodwood Museum & Gardens (1600 Miccosukee Road, Tallahassee, FL) from 1:30 p.m. – 5:00 p.m.
+There will also be a place to register and pick up race numbers and shirts on Monday, Tuesday, and Wednesday (Nov 25 - 27) at Premier Health and Fitness Center from 11:00 a.m. – 6:00 (Monday and Tuesday) and 11:00 a.m. – 5:00 p.m.
 (Wednesday).
-Finally, there will be limited registration and pickup on race morning.
-We cannot guarantee sizes and availability of t-shirts on race day.
+Finally, there will be limited registration and pickup on race morning, near the flagpole.

 To get the best pricing and to assure you receive a shirt in the size you want, you should register on or before November 12.
 Your number and shirt will be available for pick-up at the Turkey Trot Festival.
 If you cannot make the Festival, it will be available at Premier.